poncito/ReactiveGraphs.jl/docs/src/index.md

     with repetitions (typycally if the graph is not a tree).
     Here the graph is traversed in the topologic order of the construction.

+## Updating several nodes at once

+Sometimes, it can be useful to update several inputs synchronously.
+To do so, the users can
+Users can create sources with more than one node,

 ## Controlling the flow of the graph

 This package provides a way to avoid direct [`filter`](@ref) and indirect [`select`](@ref)